opengeospatial/geoparquet/scripts/README.md

 To install Poetry, follow the Poetry [installation guide](https://python-poetry.org/docs/#installation).

-To install from the lockfile, run `poetry update`.
+To install from the lockfile, run `poetry install`.
+To update the lockfile (such as when you add a new dependency) run `poetry update`.

 To run a script, prefix it with `poetry run`.
 For example: